 This is a bit of an unconventional tip when it comes to how to feed teens on a budget.
 I truly believe, though, that it is key since homemade food is cheaper, healthier, and tastier.
-If we teach our kids to cook, they are then able to make whip up an egg and toast or bake their own muffins.
+If we teach our kids to cook, they are then able to whip up an egg or bake their own muffins.

 If you’d like to keep your food costs down overall, sign up for a two-week free trial of The Scramble’s online meal planning service.
 Our members report saving as much as $90 a week on food!